aaronparker/aaronparker.github.io/_posts/2010-10-26-virtualising-adobe-reader-x.md

 ### Configuring the Adobe Reader installation

-If I haven&#8217;t convinced you that virtualizing Reader is more trouble that it&#8217;s worth, then here&#8217;s how to do it:
+If I haven't convinced you that virtualizing Reader is more trouble that it's worth, then here's how to do it:

-I&#8217;ve previously covered [how to create a customised deployment of Reader X](http://stealthpuppy.com/deployment/deploying-adobe-reader-x/) to suit your environment.
+I've previously covered [how to create a customised deployment of Reader X](http://stealthpuppy.com/deployment/deploying-adobe-reader-x/) to suit your environment.
 If you have read that article yet, I recommend that you do before proceeding further.
 Automating the installation and configuration of Reader during sequencing will make it easier to re-create the package and will simplify documentation.

-Here&#8217;s my recommendations for settings that you should configure when creating a transform to install Reader during sequencing:
+Here's my recommendations for settings that you should configure when creating a transform to install Reader during sequencing:

   * _Personalisation Options_: change the install path if required.
 You can choose to install to the virtual drive; however a VFS install will work as well
   * _Installation Options_: disable the caching of the Reader installer files to reduce the size of the package.
 Choose an unattended install and supress reboot